nicholasadorr/centos-kubevirt/helm/README.md

 - [ ] **Create one chart to rule them all that successfully deploys the PVC, then after an appropriate amount of time deploys the VM**

 ## Usage
-1) Edit and create the necessary pvc ahead of time from within the pre reqs folder'
+1) Edit and create the necessary pvc ahead of time from within the pre reqs folder

 ```
 kubectl create -f prereqs/pvc_fedora1.yml